 EntryPoint supports and encourages international students and recent graduates to govern their own learning and self-knowledge so that they can optimize their potential.
 As a mentee you’ll be able to meet business professionals with international experience and learn first-hand about working life and culture in Finland and what businesses look for when they recruit.
 While the programme promotes networking and learning about the ways that they can improve their own positioning in the Finnish labor market, the purpose of the programme is not to provide, or guarantee, employment for the mentees.

-The application period for EntryPoint 2017 is closed.
+The application period for EntryPoint 2018 is open until January 7th, 2018.